Virginia Sports Betting is Now Live

 1. An interesting part of the passed bills is a call for casino expansion in Virginia.
 Five cities are now eligible to build new casinos (Bristol, Danville, Norfolk, Portsmouth, and Richmond).

-2. On the less popular side, Virginia will also require the use of official league data for live-betting purposes.
+2. On the less popular side, Virginia will also require official league data for live-betting purposes.
 Betting on in-state college teams is not permitted.

 Frequently Asked Questions